chrisekelley/phonegap-couchbase-android/README.md

 ## Additions

-I added some code from Mobile Futon to set the app port to 5985 to make debugging a little easier.
+* I added some code from Mobile Futon to set the app port to 5985 to make debugging a little easier.
-The URL this generates are strange: http://0.0.0.0:5985/odk/...
-Never seen that before!
-But it works fine, and I can even access it using the tablet's browser.

-Also added Mobile Futon to the app to view the CouchDB and also facilitate viewing the app as a CouchApp in Chrome.
+* Also added Mobile Futon to the app to view the CouchDB and also facilitate viewing the app as a CouchApp in Chrome.

 ## Next Steps
 Next step is to code the app to look in assets/loadme directory and loop through the files.